Best Of16 min read

 Key Features

-• Custom control panel (no cPanel — their own streamlined version)
+• Custom control panel (no cPanel — theirs is streamlined)

 • Free domain, SSL, and privacy protection